martinring/cobra/README.md

 Cobra presentations are viewed in the browser.
 Cobra starts a very light and fast web server for every presentation.

 Every presentation has an own directory.
-Every file within the presentation directory is served as a static resource to the webbrowser.
+Every file within the presentation directory is served as a static resource to the web browser.

  * **Create a new presentation**: call `cobra new` from the command line and follow the instructions
  * **Start the presentation server**: call `cobra` in the directory of the presentation.
-Or `cobra <dir>` where `dir` is the presentation directory.
+Or `cobra <dir>` where `<dir>` is the presentation directory.
  * **View the presentation**: Navigate to localhost:8080 with your web browser.
  * **Edit your presentation**: Configuration can be edited in `cobra.conf`, content in `slides.html`.
 There is no need to restart the presentation server.
 Changes will be immediately visible in the browser, when files are changed.